SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

     resulting function will have an ``sspstrong`` attribute.
 ``strictfp``
-    This attribute indicates that the function was called from a scope that requires strict floating-point semantics.
-LLVM will not attempt any optimizations that require assumptions about the floating-point rounding mode or that might alter the state of floating-point status flags that might otherwise be set or cleared by calling this function.
+    This attribute indicates that the function was called from a scope that requires strict floating point semantics.
+LLVM will not attempt any optimizations that require assumptions about the floating point rounding mode or that might alter the state of floating point status flags that might otherwise be set or cleared by calling this function.
 ``"thunk"``
     This attribute indicates that the function will delegate to some other